linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Risk Preferences.md

 In our example,  $B$ dominates $A$ ,  since it pays 2 extra in states 14 and the same as $A$ in states 5-8.
 Likewise,  $C$ dominates $A$ .No other investment dominates any other.
 For instance,  $D$ does not dominate $E$ since it pays less than $E$ in states 1-4.
 In general,  if two investments have the same expected payoffs,  neither will dominate the other,  since any extra payoff in one of the states must be compensated by shortfalls in some of the other states.

-Probability Distributions: To determine how risky a portfolio or asset is,  we will need to know the probability distributions of its payoffs.
+Probability Distributions: To determine how risky a portfolio or asset is,  we will need to know the [[Lecture 1- Probability Distributions of Returns|probability distribution]]s of its payoffs.

 An asset or portfolio will result in $Tl$ possible financial outcomes (sums of money or returns),  $x_{1},   x_{2},    \cdots,   x_{n}$ .We shall denote the probability of outcome